Mehrnoushfzln/final_project/README.md

 # ssh key.txt
 The code is created by the Terminal command line and used to generate an SSH key pair, view the contents of the public key, and the key is added to the VM instance in GCP to create the connection to the Windows Server Virtual Machine through SSH connection.

+# result-photo
+Consists of photos taken from the execution of evaluation branch codes.